 Marc: Won't you be back at work by then?
-If so, you can perhaps attend the meeting yourself.
+If you can, perhaps you'll be able to attend yourself.

 Joe : I hope so!
 Marc : Anything else?

 We also need to have some more leaflets printed--- say about 3,000.
 Marc Alright.
 I'll have Anne call the printer.
 We could get some business cards done at the same time too.